 From fossil to renewable energy: a key role for catalysis

-In almost every technology developed at STCA, a chemical reaction occurs to convert one substance into another.
+In almost every technology developed by Shell at ETCA, a chemical reaction occurs to convert one substance into another.
 A catalyst accelerates almost every chemical reaction.
 Traditionally, catalysis research focused mainly on the conversion of fossil feedstocks into fuels and lubricants.
 Today, the focus of this research shifts towards the conversion of renewable energy to new energy carriers, such as hydrogen, or the conversion of CO2 into synthetic kerosene, for example.

 But what exactly is a catalyst and why is that research needed?
 A catalyst is a substance that forms the base of a chemical reaction without the catalyst itself being used.
 Key properties of a catalyst are activity, selectivity and stability.

 The activity determines to what extent the chemical reaction accelerates, with a high selectivity, there are as few waste products as possible and the stability determines the lifespan of the catalyst.